 Fosamprenavir can cause serious, life-threatening side effects.
-These include severe skin reactions or rash,
+These include severe skin rash and allergic reactions,

 Contact your health care provider right away if you develop a rash while taking fosamprenavir.
 Stop taking fosamprenavir and get medical help right away if you develop a rash with any of the following symptoms: